Superiorization and Perturbation Resilience of Algorithms: A Continuously Updated Bibliography

-On regularized structure exploiting Quasi-Newton methods for ill-posed problems
+On regularized structure exploiting Quasi-Newton methods for inverse problems

-Inverse problems are inherently ill-posed, leading standard optimization techniques to fail and necessitating the use of regularization.
-This paper introduces a regularized, structure-exploiting Powell-Symmetric-Broyden method under modified secant conditions for solving ill-posed inverse problems in both infinite dimensional and finite dimensional settings.
-Our approach integrates regularization and structure exploitation directly within the Quasi-Newton framework, leveraging … Read more
+This paper introduces a regularized, structure-exploiting Powell-Symmetric-Broyden (RSE-PSB) method under modified secant conditions for solving ill-posed inverse problems in both infinite dimensional and finite dimensional settings.
+The approximation of the symmetric, yet potentially indefinite, second-order term, which is neglected by standard Levenberg-Marquardt (LM) approaches, integrates regularization and structure exploitation directly within the Quasi-Newton (QN) framework, … Read more

 Efficient search strategies for constrained multiobjective blackbox optimization